Support Available for Those Looking to Start New Year Tobacco-Free

 The campaign consists of two television commercials that will air throughout January.
 The ads, Doesn’t Kill and Emphysema, show the physical damage cigarettes can cause to people who smoke.
 Local New Voice Club members who have had their voice box removed as a result of smoking are living examples of the impacts highlighted in the ads.
 “It’s very depressing to live like this,” says Joe Corbi, one of three New Voice Club members featured in companion videos.
 “It’s changed my life financially and emotionally, and has affected my family.”

-Editor’s note: Experts from Roswell Park Cancer Institute and members of the New Voice Club of the Niagara Frontier are available to discuss cessation and the effects of tobacco use.
+Editor’s note: Experts from Roswell Park Comprehensive Cancer Center and members of the New Voice Club of the Niagara Frontier are available to discuss cessation and the effects of tobacco use.
 Contact Annie Deck-Miller at 716-845-8593 or email@example.com to schedule an interview.

 Annie Deck-Miller, Senior Media Relations Manager